 To mitigate security risks, platforms such as torrents revert to centralisation in the form of trackers to validate file chunks being sent via peers.
-The idea is that we want to avoid this centralisation as much as is possible.
+The idea is that we want to avoid this centralisation as much as possible.

-To achieve this, I will be using many of the standard cryptographic protocols such as AES and RSA, but along with the Paillier cryptosystem and zero-knowledge proofs, which are some newer and less appreciated cryptographic schemes.
+To achieve this, I will be using many of the standard cryptographic protocols such as AES and RSA, but along with the Paillier cryptosystem and zero-knowledge proofs, which are some less appreciated areas of cryptography.

-The reason i will be using Paillier is that it has an interesting additive homomorphic property, where manipulating cyphertexts actually manipulates the underlying plaintexts.
+Paillier is of interest as it has an interesting additive homomorphic property, where manipulating cyphertexts manipulates the underlying plaintexts in predictable ways.

 Zero-knowledge proofs are currently in use in the blockchain ledgers monero and zcash.
 They use bulletproofs and zksnarks respectively to obfuscate transaction amounts, recipients and senders.
+I will be using a scheme described by Damgard et al, which allows construction of ZKPs for a cyphertext being non-zero